Strategic assessment of Western Australia's Perth and Peel Regions

 Public Consultation- draft Strategic Conservation Plan and draft Impact Assessment Report

 The Western Australian Government are inviting comments on the draft Strategic Conservation Plan and the draft Impact Assessment Report, the ‘Perth and Peel Green Growth Plan for 3.5 million’, from 17 December 2015 to 8 April 2016.

 Information on how to provide a submission and a copy of the draft Impact Assessment Report and the draft Strategic Conservation Plan can be found on the Western Australian Government’s website at:

 We encourage people to take the opportunity to provide feedback and make comments during this time.

 What are the next steps?

-A draft Plan (describing proposed developments and biodiversity avoidance, mitigation and offset commitments) and draft Impact Assessment Report (describing impacts on biodiversity and matters of national environmental significant from implementation of the Plan) will be developed by the WA Government and exhibited for public comment.
-At the close of the public comment period, an additional report will be prepared summarising the public comments received and how they are addressed in the final Plan.
+At the close of the public comment period, an additional report will be prepared by the Western Australian Government summarising the public comments received and how they are addressed in the final Plan.

 When finalised, these documents will be submitted to the Australian Government Environment Minister for endorsement.
 The Minister may request modifications or endorse the Plan.
 Once the Plan has been endorsed, the Minister may approve actions or classes of actions to be taken in accordance with the endorsed Plan.
 This approval is a legal step that allows development and other related activities identified in the Plan to proceed without the need for further approval from the Australian Government under the EPBC Act.